Deep Learning for Two-Stage Robust Integer Optimization: Related Work

+Both single- and multi-stage robust mixed integer problems can be NP-hard even for problems that can be solved in polynomial time in its deterministic version \citep{buchheim2018robust}.
+Compared to single-stage robust problems, which are often computationally tractable as they can be solved using reformulations \citep{ben2009robust} or constraint generation \citep{mutapcic2009cutting}, two-stage problems are much harder to solve.
+When dealing with integer first-stage and continuous recourse, CCG is one of the key approaches \citep{zeng2013solving,tsang2023inexact}.
+However, many real-world applications involve integer second-stage decisions.
+While an extension of CCG has been proposed for mixed-integer recourse \citep{zhao2012exact}, it is often intractable and does not apply to pure integer second-stage problems.

+For problems with only objective uncertainty, 2RO can be solved by oracle-based branch-and-bound methods \citep{kammerling2020oracle}, branch-and-price \citep{arslan2022decomposition}, or iterative cut generation using Fenchel cuts \citep{detienne2024adjustable}.
+For special problem structures and binary uncertainty sets, a Lagrangian relaxation can be used to transform 2RO problems with constraint uncertainty into 2RO with objective uncertainty which can then be solved by the aforementioned methods \citep{subramanyam2022lagrangian,lefebvre2023adjustable}.

-\textbf{Robust optimization.} Besides the exact solution methods mentioned in Section \ref{sec:background_2RO}, several heuristic methods have been developed to derive near-optimal solutions for mixed-integer 2RO problems.
-Methods that solve 2RO heuristically are $k$-adaptability \citep{bertsimas2010finite,hanasusanto2015k,subramanyam2020k}, decision rules \citep{bertsimas2018binary,bertsimas2015design}, and iteratively splitting the uncertainty set \citep{postek2016multistage}.
-Machine Learning techniques have been developed to speed up solution algorithms for the $k$-adaptability problem in \cite{julien2022machine}.
-In \cite{goerigk2022data} a decision tree classifier is trained to predict good start scenarios for the CCG.
-While being heuristic solvers, all of the above methods are still computationally highly demanding.
-In this paper, the $k$-adaptability branch-and-bound algorithm by \cite{subramanyam2020k} is used as a baseline since it is one of the only methods which is able to calculate high quality solutions for reasonable problem sizes.
-For an elaborate overview of the latter algorithm, see Appendix \ref{sec:k_adaptability}.
+Besides these exact solution methods, several heuristics have been developed, including $k$-adaptability \citep{bertsimas2010finite,hanasusanto2015k,subramanyam2020k,ghahtarani2023double,arslan2022min,kurtz2024approximation}, decision rules \citep{bertsimas2018binary,bertsimas2015design}, and iteratively splitting the uncertainty set \citep{postek2016multistage}.
+In this paper, the $k$-adaptability branch-and-bound algorithm of \citet{subramanyam2020k} is used as a baseline as it is one of the only methods that can find high-quality solutions for reasonably large problems.